-New publication on the role of the SMN protein in protein translation
+New study on the role of the SMN protein in protein translation

 Researchers from across Europe, including researchers from Anatomy@Edinburgh, have published findings connecting the neuromuscular disorder spinal muscular atrophy (SMA) to mutations in the SMN1 gene that cause the condition.